 Nucleic Acid Enzymes

-The Journal encourages manuscripts that report detailed enzymological studies of DNA and RNA polymerases, restriction enzymes and other nucleases, DNA methyltransferases and other enzymes that work directly on DNA or RNA substrates.
+The Journal encourages manuscripts that report detailed enzymological studies of DNA and RNA polymerases, restriction enzymes and other nucleases, DNA and RNA methyltransferases and other enzymes that act directly on DNA or RNA substrates.
 Papers that describe restriction and modification methyltransferases with novel recognition sequences, but do not provide detailed enzymological characterization will be considered for the Methods category.

-- report the structure, biogenesis, cellular roles or regulation of non-coding RNAs including microRNAs, small interfering RNAs, piwi-associated RNAs and long non-coding RNAs;
+- Describe novel aspects of the biogenesis, cellular roles or mechanisms underlying regulation of or by non-coding RNAs including microRNAs, small interfering RNAs, piwi-associated RNAs and long non-coding RNAs.

 The Journal encourages manuscripts that report significant, biologically relevant structural features or principles as determined by X-ray crystallographic or NMR studies.
 Reports on minor variants of well-established structures are generally not suitable unless significant new insights are obtained.
 Manuscripts that utilise database and bioinformatics approaches must be firmly related to experimental observations.
 Papers that describe new biophysical and structural methods, but do not contain novel findings relating to an important biological problem, are more appropriate for the Methods category.